ehanderson/InstructureRC1/README.md

 This problem asked us to consider three data models.
 The submission model is a join table for both students and assignments.
 From here I assume I have access to a database with this information.
-To create this senerio, I made a quick sinatra app.
+To create this senerio, I made a quick rails app.

 In order to optimize the speed and efficiency of this problem, we can set up associations between them.
 By setting up associations, we are able to look up information without having to iterate through each model everytime looking for/ comparing specific attributes.

 If this problem were more complex, optimization would require limiting th controllers' responsibilities and making sure to build out class methods within the model.
+There are further comments throughout the code to get a better idea of the thought process I had as the app was created.

 ### Setting Up the Application